 Experience as a SENCO will prepare you to progress to other roles in school leadership.
-For example, you could become an inclusion manager, with responsibility for SEND but also other areas such as behavior management, attendance, pupil premium and safeguarding.
+For example, you could become an inclusion manager, with responsibility for SEND but also other areas such as behaviour management, attendance, pupil premium and safeguarding.
 You could also go on to work as an assistant head teacher and eventually head teacher.

 You could also develop your career by moving into a leadership role within a SEN school, or alternative provision setting.

 Some SENCOs move into education consultancy and training roles.
-As an education consultant you could use your teaching, leadership and specialist SEND experience to support schools and local authorities to develop the curriculum, policy and provision for SEND pupils.
+As an education consultant, you could use your teaching, leadership and specialist SEND experience to support schools and local authorities to develop the curriculum, policy and provision for SEND pupils.
 You could also teach current and aspiring SENCOs in further or higher education.

-You could also use your experience to go on to work for a local authority in a school liaison role, or as a SEND officer overseeing the fulfillment of statutory responsibilities towards SEND pupils.
+You could also use your experience to go on to work for a local authority in a school liaison role, or as a SEND officer overseeing the fulfilment of statutory responsibilities towards SEND pupils.

 If you wish to take your career in a related but alternative direction you could undertake further specialist qualifications and train as a therapist or educational psychologist.